jwcarr/eyekit/README.md

 Optionally, the `indent` parameter specifies how much indentation to use in the files – indentation results in larger files, but they are more human-readable.

-If you store your fixation data in CSV files, you can load the data into a FixationSequence by doing something along these lines (assuming you have columns `x`, `y`, and `duration`):
+If you store your fixation data in CSV files, you could load the data into a `FixationSequence` by doing something along these lines (assuming you have columns `x`, `y`, and `duration`):

 ```python
 >>> import pandas